 At the same time, the Germans — especially Hermann Göring — began confiscating valuable French artworks, including some that had been deposited for safekeeping at Chambord Castle.
 One of these was a painting that belonged to Béatrice, the world-famous portrait by Auguste Renoir of her mother Irène at age eight.
 This so infuriated Béatrice that she and her husband wrote numerous letters to influential friends and acquaintances, asking for help in getting the painting back.

 Unfortunately, at least one of these letters fell into the hands of a prominent anti-Semitic French collaborator, who informed Nazi officials that Béatrice and her husband and two children were Jews who had not yet been deported.
 As a result, they were arrested and sent to Auschwitz, where they were all murdered.

-As for Irène, she survived by keeping a low profile, sheltered by her religion (Catholic) and her Italian name (Countess Sampieri).
+As for Irène, she survived by keeping a low profile, sheltered by her religion (Catholic), her Italian name (Countess Sampieri) and her Italian passport.
 After the war she noticed that Renoir’s portrait of herself at age eight had been found and displayed in an exhibition of stolen artworks.
 She campaigned successfully to recover the painting, but soon sold it to a Swiss art dealer, which is how it ended up in the Bührle Collection in Switzerland.

 In later years, Irène had a serious gambling addiction.
 At fashionable casinos, she squandered not only the fortune she had inherited from her murdered daughter Béatrice, but also the proceeds from the sale of Renoir’s painting.
 Irène died in Paris in 1963 at age 91, reportedly destitute.